Cone911/Travel-Genie/readme.md

 ## 1. Introduction

-***Your personal travel assistant, right in your browser!***
+***Imagine not ever again having to rely on your significant other to plan another vacation...***

-Travel Genie is a web-based application that helps users generate personalized travel itineraries based on their preferences.
-Users can input their desired destination, number of days, and party details, and Travel Genie will create an itinerary complete with activities, recommendations, and visual elements for each day of the trip.
+Travel Genie is a web-based application that helps you generate personalized travel itineraries based on your dream destination, trip duration and party specifics.
+Travel Genie will grant your wishes, generating an itinerary complete with activities, recommendations, and visual elements for each day of the trip.
 It’s perfect for tourists or anyone planning a trip who wants a custom-tailored experience.

 The application aims to provide an easy, user-friendly experience for travelers who want to organize their trips without the hassle of traditional travel planning.